 Our Chino Valley Unified School District schools lead the County in API results.
 There are 10 elementary schools, two middle schools, and two high schools in the City of Chino Hills.
 The District’s goal of "Increasing Academic Rigor" has paid off, as evidenced by the following accomplishments:

-- Four Chino Hills elementary schools and one middle school have been designated as a California Distinguished School
+- At last glance 8 Chino Hills elementary schools, both middle schools, and 1 high school have been designated as a California Distinguished School

 "One of California’s Best Kept Secrets"